Tattoo Quotes - Famous quotes about tattoos

-Tattoo Culture >> Tattoo Quotes
+Tattoo Culture >> Quotes About Tattoos

-Show me a man with a tattoo and I'll show you a man with an interesting past.
-Jack London - 1883
+Show me a man with a tattoo and I'll show you a man with an interesting past. - Jack London, 1883

 "As for the primitive, I hark back to it because we are still very primitive.
 How many thousands of years of culture, think you, have rubbed and polished at our raw edges?
 One probably; at the best, no more than two.
-And that takes us back to screaming savagery, when, gross of body and deed, we drank blood from the skulls of our enemies, and hailed as highest paradise the orgies and carnage of Valhalla." - JACK LONDON
+And that takes us back to screaming savagery, when, gross of body and deed, we drank blood from the skulls of our enemies, and hailed as highest paradise the orgies and carnage of Valhalla." - Jack London

-"The universality of tattooing is a curious subject for speculation"
+"The universality of tattooing is a curious subject for speculation" - Captain James Cook - 1779

 "With the Haidas, however, every mark has its meaning …" - James Swan, Tattoo Marks of the Haida, 1878.